adafruit/Adafruit_nRF52_Arduino/README.md

 - Select `Tools > Programmer > J-Link for Feather52`
 - Select `Tools > Burn Bootloader` with the board and J-Link connected

+If you wish to modify bootloader to your own need, check out its repo here [Adafruit_nRF52_Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader)

 #### Manually Burning the Bootloader via nrfjprog

 The bootloader hex file can be found at `bin/bootloader` run the command as follows: